Bedrock02/tech-blog/posts/counter-button-of-doom.md

 ---
 title: 'Counter Button Of Doom'
 metaDesc: 'I stumbled during a technical interview.
-"Create a Counter that increments on click and decrements every second.'
+"Using React, create a counter that increments on click and decrements every second."'
-date: 'Feb 10, 2023'
+date: 'Feb 13, 2023'
 tags:
   - Interview
   - React